Ladakh mountains trekking adventure

 We stay at local guesthouses to benefit the local people, and work closely with our guides and partners in Kashmir to ensure we contribute towards the development of environmentally sensitive tourism within this region.

-We recognise that the ability to produce safe drinking water from sources off the beaten track, of sometimes dubious quality, offers incredible benefits to our adventure travelers and so are excited to be subsidising this product to make it more accessible to you.
-Having a re-usable filtration bottle avoids single use plastic, with each bottle purifying 350L of water.
-RRP is £39 but our YellowWood clients are able to purchase a bottle for £20.00.
+Being able to produce safe drinking water from sources off the beaten track, of sometimes dubious quality, offers incredible benefits to our adventure travelers and eliminates the need for single-use plastic bottles.
+We subsidise this product to make it more accessible to you.

 PeopleWe operate just one small group tour per year and throughout this exciting 9-day hiking adventure our clients will meet may different ethnic groups along the way.
 We try to ensure that local people benefit from our presence and as such we stay in locally run guesthouses, which provide employment for people from the remote communities we travel through, often in areas where little alternative for employment exists.